cvogt/cbt/README.md

 (This also means that integration with external tools such as an IDE better happens programmatically through an api rather than a static data representation such as xml.)

-Like SBT, CBT chooses Scala as it's language of choice, trying to appeal to Scala programmers allowing them to re-use their knowledge and the safety of the language.
+Like SBT, CBT chooses Scala as its language of choice, trying to appeal to Scala programmers allowing them to re-use their knowledge and the safety of the language.

 Unlike SBT 0.11 and later, CBT maps task execution to JVM method invocations.
-SBT implements it's own self-contained task graph model and interpreter.
+SBT implements its own self-contained task graph model and interpreter.
-This allows SBT to have it's model exactly fit the requirements.
+This allows SBT to have its model exactly fit the requirements.
 CBT instead uses existing JVM concepts for the solution and adds custom concepts only when necessary.
 CBT assumes this to lead to better ease of use due to familarity and better integration with existing tools